-- Ensure the boiler is isolated from the electrical supply and the boiler ON/OFF switch is set to OFF. - Check that the high limit thermostat bulb and both thermistor sensors are correctly located in their respective pockets.
-Refer to Figures 5-1 and 10-2.
-Check condition of both thermistor cables and thermostat capillary.
+- Ensure the boiler is isolated from the electrical supply and the boiler ON/OFF switch is set to OFF. - Check that the high limit thermostat bulb and boiler thermostat bulb are correctly located in their respective pockets.
+Refer to Figures 5-1 and 5-2.
+Check condition of both thermostat capillaries.
 Ensure they are not damaged, broken, kinked or crushed. - 3.
 Remove the nuts and washers securing the front cleaning door.
 Withdraw the door take care as it is heavy! - Check that the turbulators are in position and that the ends are vertical.
-Refer to Figure 11-3. - 5.
-Check that the baffles are in position.
-Refer to Figures 11-1 and 11-2 as required.
+Refer to Figure 11-3. - Check that the baffles are in position.
+Refer to Figures 11-1 or 11-2 as required. - Re-fit cleaning door and check it is fitted correctly and that a good seal is made. - Unscrew the burner fixing nut (located at the top of the mounting flange) and remove the burner from the boiler. - Check/adjust the burner settings as described in Section 10.2 (Burner Settings). - Re-fit the burner to the boiler and tighten the fixing nut.
+DO NOT OVERTIGHTEN!

-- Re-fit cleaning door and check it is fitted correctly and that a good seal is made. - Unscrew the burner fixing nut (located at the top of the mounting flange) and remove the burner from the boiler. - 8.
-Check/adjust the burner settings as described in Section 10.2 (Burner Settings). - Re-fit the burner to the boiler and tighten the fixing nut.
-DO NOT OVERTIGHTEN! - 10.
-Check that the sealed system has been vented and pressurised and there are no leaks. - 11.
-Ensure all air vents are open.
-Refer to Figure 5-1. - 12.
-Check that all fuel line valves are open. - Remove the plastic burner cover if it was not previously removed. - 14.
+- Check that the sealed system has been vented and pressurised and there are no leaks. - Ensure that the condensing heat exchanger has been vented via the manual air vent (on heating return connection).
+Refer to Section 5.3 - 12.
+Ensure that the air vent on the heating flow pipe (system version only) is open.
+Refer to Figure 7-3. - 13.
+Check that all fuel line valves are open. - Remove the plastic burner cover if it was not previously removed. - 15.
 Connect a combined vent manifold and pressure gauge to the pressure gauge connection port on the oil pump.
 See Figure 3-5.
-Open the vent screw on the vent manifold to vent the oil supply whilst the pump is running. - 15.
+Open the vent screw on the vent manifold to vent the oil supply whilst the pump is running. - 16.
 Check that all system controls are calling for heat and turn the boiler thermostat to maximum.

-Figure 10-1: VortexBlue Internal Combil control panel
+Figure 10-1: VortexBlue Internal control panel

-Figure 10-2: Position of boiler components - VortexBlue Combi boiler
+Figure 10-2: VortexBlue Internal System control panel